-You can use a plunger to dislodge the blockage but if the problem persists call a plumber.
+You can use a plunger to dislodge the blockage but if the problem persists call a water leak detection in Florida.
 Avoid putting certain foods down the drain and always use plenty of hot water to flush waste down the disposal.

 Low Water Pressure

 If your sink has low water pressure you could have a clogged aerator.